cocos/cocos-docs/en/asset-manager/bundle.md

 ![builtinBundles](bundle/builtinBundles.png)

 That is, starting with v2.4, all resources will exist in the Asset Bundle.
-All resources in the resources directory and their dependencies will be in the Asset Bundle of resources, all internal resources and their dependencies will be in the Asset Bundle of internal, all scenarios checked in the build panel and their dependencies will be in the Asset Bundle of main, and if you check the first scene as asset bundle, the first scene will be built into start-scene.
+All resources in the resources directory and their dependencies will be in the Asset Bundle of resources, all internal resources and their dependencies will be in the Asset Bundle of internal, all scenes checked in the build panel and their dependencies will be in the Asset Bundle of main, and if you check the first scene as asset bundle, the first scene will be built into start-scene.

 As with other Asset Bundles, you can also set the compression type of the built-in Asset Bundle and even put it on a remote server.
 You can set this by configuring the remote server address at build time, or you can control the loading of the built-in Asset Bundle by modifying the `main.js` code through the custom build template feature, similar to the one shown below: